animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 **Answer:** For simply existing, I get evicted, arrested, or my un-drivable car that I fully own gets repossessed.

-**Question:** What might happen to my mom, who is poor, if, upon me learning those unpreventable threats, I commit suicide and my student debt defaults to her?
+**Question:** What might happen to my immigrant Russian-speaking mom, who is poor, if, upon me learning those unpreventable threats, I commit suicide and my student debt defaults to her?

 **Answer:** She gets arrested, or has to learn what "bankruptcy" means.